arteaprogramar/Android-AdNative/README.md

 If your app has internet access it will show Google Admob Ad.

 ## News

-The "AdNativeHelper" class has been created to load advertisements more quickly.
+- "AdNativeHelper" class has been created to load advertisements more quickly.
+- Package name has been changed.

 ## Installation